telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 ```
 ## Templates

 The Grid supports a lot of user-customizable templates.
 You can define the `rowTemplate` if you want to completely customize how each row is displayed, or individual cell templates by adding a `template` property in your column definitions.
 The difference versus plain Kendo is that when the Grid is created with the Angular directive the templates can contain live `\{\{angular\}\}` bits.
 Both `rowTemplate` and `columns.template` are compiled with Angular in a scope containing a `dataItem` variable which points to the data model of the current item.
-Here is an example for `rowTemplate`:

-#### Set the grid row template in AngularJS
+###### Example - set the grid row template in AngularJS (`rowTemplate`):
 ```html
 <div ng-app="app" ng-controller="MyCtrl">
   <div kendo-grid k-options="gridOptions" k-ng-delay="gridOptions"></div>